-For questions about this document, please contact Health Plan Services at 303-602-2111 or toll-free 1-877-956-2111 for additional information.
+For questions about this document, please contact Health Plan Services at 303-602-2111 or toll-free 1-877-956-2111.
 (TTY users should call 711.)
 Hours are 8 a.m. to 8 p.m., seven days a week.
 This call is free.

-This plan, Elevate Medicare Select (HMO), is offered by Elevate Medicare Advantage (Elevate Medicare Advantage).
+This plan, Elevate Medicare Choice (HMO D-SNP), is offered by Elevate Medicare Advantage (Elevate Medicare Advantage).
 (When this Evidence of Coverage says "we," "us," or "our," it means Elevate Medicare Advantage (Elevate Medicare Advantage).
-When it says "plan" or "our plan," it means Elevate Medicare Select (HMO).)
+When it says "plan" or "our plan," it means Elevate Medicare Choice (HMO D-SNP).)

 This document is available for free in Spanish.
-This information is available in braille, large print or audio.
+This document may be available in other formats such as braille, large print or audio.